How To Add And Edit Text On Wix

 Text Themes

-Text Themes apply your site's pre-set typography - including font family, size, weight, and color - to a new text block.
+Text Themes apply your site's pre-set typography, including font family, size, weight, and color, to a new text block.
 When you use a Text Theme, any future changes to your Global Fonts automatically update that element.
 This is the best choice for body copy and general page text because it keeps your site visually consistent without manual upkeep.

 Title

 Title elements are large, prominent text blocks designed for section headers and page titles.
 They pull from your site's heading styles (H1, H2, etc.) by default.
 Titles draw the eye and help visitors scan your page quickly.
-For SEO, set your most important title on each page to H1 - only use one H1 per page.
+For SEO, set your most important title on each page to H1.
+Only use one H1 per page.

 Collapsible Text